louispawaon/snapshift/README.md

 converting heic files using the internet is cumbersome so i made this not-so-intuitive way of converting things

 # **Installation**
-To run this script, you will need to install the required libraries listed in the `requirements.txt` file (for Windows) or `requirements_ubuntu.txt` file (for Ubuntu).
+To run this script, you will need to install the required libraries listed in the `requirements.txt` file.
 You can do this using pip by running the following command in your terminal:

 ```
 pip install -r requirements.txt  # for Windows
-pip install -r requirements_ubuntu.txt  # for Ubuntu
 ```

 Alternatively, you can manually install the required libraries by running the following command for each library: